-Table 3-15 lists the setting application timings after rewriting parameters in the system area while CFEN and BCC are enabled.
-New parameter setting is applied to RORF, ROSI, and SECURITY immediately after rewriting, and applied to other parameters after turning power supply ON from OFF.
+Table 3-18 lists the setting application timings after rewriting parameters in the system area while CFEN and BCC are enabled.
+New parameter setting is applied to RORF, ROSI, and SECURITY immediately after rewriting, and applied to other parameters after turning power supply ON from OFF or applied to other parameters after the self-reset by the WREG command of the serial communication.

-Table 3-15 Parameter Application Timing
+Table 3-18 Parameter Application Timing